subhramukherjee2398/Js--Interview-Answers/React Js Interview/Redux.md

-Sure!
-Here are detailed answers to the Redux and Redux Toolkit interview questions:

-1. **What is Redux, and why is it used in React applications?**
+### What is Redux, and why is it used in React applications?

-   - **Answer:** Redux is a predictable state management library for JavaScript applications, primarily used with React.
+Redux is a predictable state management library for JavaScript applications, primarily used with React.
 It centralizes the application state in a single store, making it easier to manage and debug state changes, especially in large applications with complex state interactions.

-2. **Explain the core principles of Redux.**
+### Explain the core principles of Redux.
-   - **Answer:**

 1. **Single Source of Truth:** The entire state of the application is stored in a single object tree within a store.
 2. **State is Read-Only:** The only way to change the state is to emit an action, an object describing what happened.
 3. **Changes are Made with Pure Functions:** To specify how the state changes in response to actions, pure functions called reducers are used.

-3. **What are the main components of Redux?**
+### What are the main components of Redux?

    - **Answer:** The main components of Redux are:
      - **Store:** Holds the application state.
      - **Actions:** Objects that describe changes to be made to the state.
      - **Reducers:** Pure functions that specify how the state changes in response to actions.

-4. **What is the role of the store in Redux?**
+### What is the role of the store in Redux?
    - **Answer:** The store is a central repository that holds the application state.
 It allows access to the state, dispatches actions to modify the state, and registers listeners to respond to state changes.

-5. **What is an action in Redux?
-Can you give an example?**
+### What is an action in Redux?
+Can you give an example?
    - **Answer:** An action is a plain JavaScript object that describes an event or change in the application.
 It must have a `type` property to indicate the action type.
 For example:
      ```javascript
      const addTodoAction = {